Robbie Lawler

-Robert Lawler (born March 20, 1982) is an American professional mixed martial artist who has been competing since 2001.
+Robert Glenn Lawler (born March 20, 1982) is an American former professional mixed martial artist who competed between 2001 and 2023.
 He is a former UFC Welterweight Champion, former EliteXC Middleweight Champion, and has formerly competed in Strikeforce, PRIDE, and the IFL.
-Known for his aggressive fighting style, Lawler is the only fighter to have won three consecutive "Fight of the Year" awards from Sherdog and MMA Fighting, for his bouts against Johny Hendricks (at UFC 171, in 2014), Rory MacDonald (at UFC 189, in 2015), and Carlos Condit (at UFC 195, in 2016).
+Nicknamed "Ruthless", he is known for his aggressive fighting style, and was considered a fan favorite.
+Three of Lawler's title bouts, against Johny Hendricks (at UFC 171, in 2014), Rory MacDonald (at UFC 189, in 2015), and Carlos Condit (at UFC 195, in 2016) earned numerous awards for the Fight of the Year in their respective years.

 Early life and education

 Lawler was born in San Diego, California.
-He moved to Bettendorf, Iowa at the age of ten to live with his father, who served in the Marines.
+He moved to Bettendorf, Iowa, at the age of ten to live with his father, who served in the Marines.
+Robbie Lawler is 1/4th Filipino as his mother is 1/2 German and 1/2 Filipino.
 Lawler began training in taekwondo at the age of eight, picking up karate two years later.
-Lawler attended Bettendorf High School where he received All-State honors in wrestling and football.
+Lawler attended Bettendorf High School where he received All-State honors in wrestling and All-Conference in football.
 Lawler was taken under the wing of Pat Miletich when he was 16 years old and began training with Miletich Fighting Systems as soon as he graduated in 2000.